Matley Moor Meadows

 Matley Moor Meadows is a Site of Special Scientific Interest (SSSI) within the Peak District National Park in Derbyshire, England.
-It is located 2km northwest of the hamlet of Little Hayfield.
-These meadows are a protected area because of the species rich grassland present.
+It is 2 km northwest of the hamlet of Little Hayfield.
+These meadows are a protected area because of the species-rich grassland present.

 Biology

 Plant species in these meadows include autumn hawkbit, tormentil, common knapweed, ox-eye daisy, common cat's-ear, yellow rattle, harebell, common spotted orchid, great burnet, and common eyebright.

 Geology

 This site overlays rocks of the Millstone Grit series.